 The COVID-19 outbreak was declared a pandemic by the World Health Organisation in March 2020.
 The outbreak and the response of the Government in dealing with the pandemic is impacting general activity levels within the community and the economy.
-Following the COVID-19 outbreak, the Foundation continued to deliver projects and programs to support vulnerable young Australians and also work to mitigate negative impact by developing new fundraising opportunities.
-There has however, been a substantial impact on the Foundation's event income stream given restrictions placed on events and large gatherings for the year ended 30 June 2021.
+Following the COVID-19 outbreak, the Foundation continued to deliver projects and programs to support vulnerable young Australians and also work to mitigate negative impact by developing new fundraling opportunities.

-Subsequent to the reporting period, there has not been any significant changes with regard to charitable programs and projects, and Sony Foundation has been able to ensure that all prior funding commitments have been met.
-As circumstances remain unprecedented and restrictions on events and large gatherings remain a restraint on fundraising, Sony Foundation continues to pay close attention to potential implications of the pandemic and the impact on operations, which may include disruptions to future fundraising, the availability of employees and commitments to future projects.
+Subsequent to the reporting period, there has not been any significant changes with regard to charitable programs and projects, and Sony Poundation has been able to ensure that all prior funding commitments have been met.
+As circumstances remain unprecedented and restrictions on events and large gatherings remain a restraint on fundraising.
+Sony Foundation continues to pay close attention to potential implications of the pandemic and the impact on operations, which may include disruptions to future fundraising, the availability of employees and commitments to future projects.